lesjames/breakpoint/readme.md

 `$fixed-grid` sets the number of columns necessary to transform the grid from a fluid to a fixed layout.

+#### IE Support

 `$ie-support` set the number of columns that vintage IE should use as a layout.
 Since breakpoint generates most of your structure inside media queries vintage IE won't see it and thus serve the single column fluid layout. `$ie-support` will make sure that a single, fixed grid layout gets served to vintage IE without media queries.
+You need to make sure that the column count you set for `$ie-support` matches another layout in your code.

+#### Grid Overlay

+Setting `$show-grid` to true will generate a visual overlay of your grid for testing.

 ## The Breakpoint Mixin